-New drug for bipolar disorder may offer fewer side effectsJanuary 9th, 2013 in Psychology & Psychiatry /
+New drug for bipolar disorder may offer fewer side effectsJanuary 9, 2013 in Medicine & Health / Psychology & Psychiatry

 (Medical Xpress)—A drug for bipolar disorder that works like lithium, the most common and effective treatment for the condition, but without lithium's toxicity and problem side-effects has been identified by Oxford University researchers in a study in mice.